Image

 Lisa Harmon-Martínez

-Learning By Doing Director
+Director of Learning By Doing

 [email protected]

-Lisa, who joined Future Focused Education as our Learning by Doing Director, has 13 years of experience as a high school educator.
+Lisa, who joined Future Focused Education as our Director of Learning by Doing, has 13 years of experience as a high school educator.
 During that time, Lisa served in many roles, including as the co-coordinator of the bilingual program and a teacher–leader facilitator.
 Lisa is passionate about supporting teachers and conducting holistic assessments that demonstrate the extent of students’ knowledge and abilities while celebrating their complex linguistic and cultural wealth.
 In 2020, Lisa received the NCTE award for Leadership Award for People with Disabilities, which is a competitive national award put out by the National Council of Teachers of English.

 She is currently a candidate for a Doctor of Education in Educational Leadership at the University of New Mexico.
 Her dissertation focuses on the assessments used to award seals of bilingualism and biliteracy around the country and in New Mexico and explores whether they are equitable and intended to value the identity and linguistic range of emerging bilinguals.